cis3296f22/Unity_Top_Down_Typing_RPG/README.md

 Follow this project board to know the latest status of the project: [http://...]([http://...])

 ### How to build
-- Use this github repository: ...
+- Download the latest version of Unity and Unity Hub
-- Specify what branch to use for a more stable release or for cutting edge development.
+- Use the current github repository
-- Use InteliJ 11
+- Clone the repository into your local machine
-- Specify additional library to download if needed
+- Open the project in Unity Hub
-- What file and target to compile and run.
+- Click on the sample scene
-- What is expected to happen when the app start.
+- Run the build at the top